Product Description

 Frequently Asked Questions

-Q: What is the core material of the CT 1201766-A wheel?
+Q: What is the core material of the 1201766-A wheel?

 Q: What polyurethane hardness does this wheel use?

-A: The CT 1201766-A features 95A hardness polyurethane tread.
+A: The 1201766-A features 95A hardness polyurethane tread.
 This rating provides a balance between load capacity and traction on warehouse floors.
 The bonded polyurethane is not replaceable; the wheel must be exchanged when tread wears.

-Q: Is the CT 1201766-A rated for high-frequency continuous service?
+Q: Is the 1201766-A rated for high-frequency continuous service?

 A: Yes.
-The CT 1201766-A is built for high-frequency continuous service in warehouse material handling environments.
+The 1201766-A is built for high-frequency continuous service in warehouse material handling environments.
 The alloy steel core and integral hub design handle repetitive load cycles and reduce bearing wear over extended operation.

-Q: How does the CT 1201766-A bearing configuration work?
+Q: How does the 1201766-A bearing configuration work?

-Q: What is the finish of the CT 1201766-A core?
+Q: What is the finish of the 1201766-A core?

 A: The steel core is machined for precise dimensions and smooth surface finish.
 The polyurethane tread is then bonded to this machined surface to create the complete wheel assembly.
 The machined finish ensures consistent axle fitment and bearing alignment.